 In 2018, the European Union restricted the use of three neonicotinoids, including Imidacloprid, to indoor use only.
 These products continue to be approved for use by regulatory authorities in other parts of the world, including Brazil, the United States and Australia.
 There has been widespread public concern about the impact of glyphosate on human health following a legal case where the jury found the glyphosate manufacturer liable for causing the plaintiff's cancer.
-More than 800 studies have found glyphosate to be safe when used according to the manufacturers safety label and it continues to be approved as safe for use by regulatory authorities around the world, including the United States, Australia, New Zealand, Europe and Canada.
+More than 800 studies have found glyphosate to be safe when used according to the manufacturer's safety label and it continues to be approved as safe for use by regulatory authorities around the world, including the United States, Australia, New Zealand, Europe and Canada.

 Our human rights policy establishes our zero tolerance for all forms of modern slavery in our operations and our supply chain.
 This year we completed an assessment of our exposure to modern slavery in our operations and the controls in place to prevent the practice.
-Last year we partnered with EcoVadis to undertake corporate social responsibility (CSR) assessments of our raw material suppliers, these assessments review the environmental, social governance and sourcing practices of our suppliers.
+Last year we partnered with EcoVadis to undertake corporate social responsibility (CSR) assessments of our raw material suppliers.
+These assessments review the environmental, social governance and sourcing practices of our suppliers.

 In 2018, we have extended the program, increasing the number of suppliers assessed from 23 percent to 37 percent.
-We will expand this program further in 2019.

-Some of our manufacturing sites are close to communities and in these locations, we have established community programs and partnerships.
-We can help to provide employment opportunities in these communities through the education and development of young people.
+We will expand this program further in 2019 communities through the education and development of young people.
 In 2018, we established a partnership between our Wyke manufacturing site in the United Kingdom and the local primary school and have extended our program at our Maracanau site in Brazil to engage local primary schools.
 We have continued our support of the Nuffield International Scholarship program this year, sponsoring a Brazilian scholar.